 The indoor heated pool is 11m long and 5m wide with an average depth of 1.35m.
 This means small children should wear appropriate floatable aids as well as being accompanied by an adult.
 The shallow end is large and flat for playing water games and deep enough for strong swimmers to ‘tumble turn’.
 Swimming towels are provided in the cottages.

 Please note: Children under 16 must be accompanied by an adult.
 We also advise adults to not swim alone but to always swim in company.

 A Hammam is a traditional Turkish bath and is the perfect area to relax.
-We can also pre-book a massage treatment in the Hammam; just let us know you would like this when booking and we can arrange for the masseuse/masseur to come during your stay.
+You can pre-book a massage treatment in the Hammam, information is on our ‘Additional Information’ email with your booking confirmation.

-A small shed is being fitted out for small children to play in or have sleep-outs (at parent’s risk and supervision).
-It is near the cottages but hidden by the trees so feels appropriately mysterious.
+A small shed has been fitted out for young children to play in or have sleep-outs (at parent’s risk and supervision).
+It is near Ryeworth and Kite’s Gate but hidden by the trees so feels appropriately mysterious.

 There is an all-weather hard tennis court available for tennis enthusiasts bringing their own racquets, shoes and tennis balls.

-A croquet set is available for use on the main lawn, also usable for Frisbee, boules, or other games.
+A croquet set is available for use on the main lawn, which is also spacious enough for Frisbee, boules, or other games.